heartbotai/expo-google-authentication/README.md

 ### Configure for iOS

-Run `npx pod-install` after installing the npm package.
 For iOS you'll also need to edit your `app.json` file and add the following.
 Then pass your iOS clientID and the web clientID into the `ExpoGoogleAuthentication.configure()` method.
 See the `usage` section for more details.

 ```json
 {